 The Council carries out a rolling programme of revaluations that ensures that all property, highways, infrastructure assets, plant and equipment required to be measured at current value is re-valued at least every five years.
 Investment properties, surplus properties and assets held for sale are re-valued every year, as are all assets with a capital value of over £400,000.
-Revaluation of council dwellings was carried out by Savills during 2016/17, and all other valuations were carried out internally.
+Revaluations for 2017/18 were carried out internally.